Information

 What is the status of the warnings issued by ESTOFEX?

 This is a misunderstanding.
 ESTOFEX does not issue warnings.
-At least not in the sense that the general public is advised to take immediate action.
+At least not in the sense that the general public or professional sectors are advised to take action.
 In most countries, national meteorological institutes issue such warnings, while commercial companies may offer similar products.
+Please check the forecasts and warning of those organizations.

-So what then, is the use of your forecasts?
+What is then the use of your forecasts?

-The Storm Forecasts by ESTOFEX are forecasts that are valid for an entire day or a large part of a day and cover large areas.
+The forecasts produced by ESTOFEX are valid for an entire day or a large part of a day and cover large areas.
 Although certain non-meteorological users may find the information useful, our primary targets are meteorologically educated people.
-Therefore, the forecast texts are often quite technical.
-Similar to the Storm Prediction Center in the U.S.A. we can provide guidance to other meteorologists.
+Therefore, the forecast texts are technical in nature.
+Similar to the Storm Prediction Center in the United States we can provide guidance to other meteorologists.
 Our forecasts may be one of the data sources for a meteorologist on duty to consult.
 It must be noted, however, that we are an 'experiment' and therefore cannot take any responsibility with respect to the quality or availability of the products.

 BOLAM